Best Mouse Settings for CS:GO

 After you have chosen which mouse you are going to use (check out our recommended mice for CS:GO here) you might be wondering which ingame settings you’re supposed to pick.

-There are a couple mouse settings that should be configured optimally.
+There are a couple mouse settings that have to be configured optimally.
 You might have already heard about terms like sensitivity, raw input or mouse acceleration.
 This guide will walk you through everything you need to know.

-Calculating eDPI is easy though.
+Calculating eDPI is easy.
 It’s done by multiplying the DPI with the sensitivity:

 Most Used DPI

-There might be some arguing about this number (and it’s also dependant on the mice the players are using) but it seems to be the case that most players are comfortable around the default setting, which is 1.
+There might be some arguments to be made about this number (and it’s also dependent on the mice the players are using) but it seems to be the case that most players are comfortable around the default setting, which is 1.

 Average Zoom-Sensitivity of CS:GO Pro AWPers:

 The polling rate (in Hz) of your mouse determines how often it sends information to your PC.
 Most mice have several options you can choose from.

 With a polling rate of 125Hz the mouse position will be updated every 8 milliseconds, for example.
 500Hz updates every 2 milliseconds and 1000Hz updates every millisecond.
 The difference between 125Hz and 500Hz is quite significant, as you can probably tell.